shreeshjha/SkipCache/README.md

 # SkipCache Simulation Suite

-This project simulates various cache control and flush optimizations inspired by the paper "Skip It: Take Control of Your Cache!".
-It provides multiple simulation modes that demonstrate:
+This project simulates various cache control and flush optimizations inspired by the paper "Skip It: Take Control of Your Cache!" and further enhanced with insights from persistent memory and vectorized data structures research from "NVM: Is it Not Very Meaningful for Databases?" and "Analyzing Vectorized Hash Tables Across CPU Architectures".
+In addition to simulating cache behavior, the suite now includes a vectorized hash table module inspired by the Bucket-Based Comparison (BBC) design.
+The project provides multiple simulation modes that demonstrate:
 - **Benchmark Simulation**: A simple cache flush and persistent counter benchmark.
 - **Multi-Core Simulation**: A simulation where each core has its own L1 cache and shares an L2 cache.
-- **SkipCache Advanced Simulation**: Extended benchmarks that simulate redundant flush avoidance.
+- **SkipCache Advanced Simulation**: Extended benchmarks that simulate redundant flush avoidance and multi-level cache operations.
-- **Unified CLI Simulation**: A single executable (`unified_sim`) that provides a command-line interface to select between different simulation modes.
+- **Unified CLI Simulation**: A single executable (`unified_sim`) that provides a command-line interface to select between different simulation modes, including a new vectorized mode for demonstrating batched, vectorized hash table operations.

 ## Features

 - **Cache Simulation**:
   - Implements a simple cache model with flush, clean, read, and eviction operations.
   - Tracks statistics such as flush count, clean operations, evictions, redundant flushes skipped, read hits, and read misses.
-  - Supports configurable latencies for flush, clean, and read operations.
+  - Supports configurable latencies for flush, clean, and read operations to mimic different hardware behaviors, including persistent memory modes.

 - **Persistent Data Structures**:
-  - Provides a simple persistent counter that writes through the cache, using flush and memory fence operations.
+  - Provides a persistent counter that uses flush and memory fence operations to simulate persistence through the cache hierarchy.

 - **Multi-Level & Multi-Core Simulation**:
   - Models an L1 cache (per core) and a shared L2 cache with slower flush latency.
-  - Demonstrates how cache evictions and inter-level data propagation work.
+  - Demonstrates cache evictions, data propagation between levels, and the impact of flush optimizations.

+- **Vectorized Hash Table Module**:
+  - Implements a vectorized hash table inspired by the BBC design.
+  - Uses a batched (simulated vectorized) probing approach with fingerprints to accelerate key insertion and lookup.
+  - Provides an optional vectorized mode in the unified CLI to showcase how hardware-aware data structures can boost performance.

 - **Unified Command-Line Interface**:
-  - A single executable (`unified_sim`) that accepts command-line options (`benchmark`, `multi`, `skipcache`) to run different simulations.
+  - A single executable (`unified_sim`) that accepts command-line options (`benchmark`, `multi`, `skipcache`, `vectorized`) to run different simulations.
+  - The new "vectorized" mode demonstrates the functionality of the vectorized hash table.

 - **Dynamic Build Targets**:
   - The Makefile builds separate executables for each simulation as well as the unified CLI.